New Preferred Stock IPOs, June 2017

 Those who have been following this strategy of using the wholesale OTC exchange to buy newly introduced shares for less than $25 are more able to avoid a capital loss as prices start to drop (if they choose to sell).

 Your broker will automatically update the trading symbols of any shares you purchase on the OTC.
-CMMPP will become CODI-A and PNNMP will become PMT-B.
+CMMPP will become CODI-A, and PNNMP will become PMT-B.

 About the new issues

-RILYZ from B. Riley Financial (RILY) is the company’s second income security offering within the last seven months, their RILYL being introduced last November.
-While June’s RILYZ raised over twice the capital as last November’s RILYL ($52.5 million versus $25 million, respectively), the two securities are nearly identical – both are Exchange-Traded Debt Securities (baby-bonds, so pay cumulative interest), offer a 7.5 percent coupon, are unrated and use the same quarterly interest payment schedule.
+RILYZ from B. Riley Financial (RILY) is the company’s second income security offering within the last seven months, its RILYL being introduced last November.
+While June’s RILYZ raised over twice the capital as last November’s RILYL ($52.5 million vs. $25 million, respectively), the two securities are nearly identical – both are Exchange-Traded Debt Securities (baby bonds, so pay cumulative interest), offer a 7.5 percent coupon, are unrated, and use the same quarterly interest payment schedule.
 Founded in 1973, B. Riley is a financial services company, offering a wide variety of services to commercial and high net worth clients throughout the U.S. and Europe.

 OXLCM, an unrated traditional preferred stock offering cumulative dividends, was introduced by Oxford Lane (OXLC) with a 6.75 percent coupon in early June.
-OXLCM’s 2.5 million shares raised just over $60 million but brings with it a $4.2 million annual dividend expense obligation.
+OXLCM’s 2.5 million shares raised just over $60 million but bring with them a $4.2 million annual dividend expense obligation.
 The company is using about $28 million of the OXLCM proceeds to redeem all 1.12 million outstanding shares of their older OXLCN.
 While the new OXLCM delivers a dividend cost savings per share over the older OXLCN, the new OXLCM was issued for twice the number of shares, increasing the company’s annual dividend expense by about $2 million.
-From their website “Oxford Lane Capital Corp. is a publicly-traded registered closed-end management investment company.
+From its website: “Oxford Lane Capital Corp. is a publicly-traded registered closed-end management investment company.
 It currently seeks to achieve its investment objective of maximizing total return by investing in securitization vehicles which, in turn, primarily invest in senior secured loans made to companies whose debt is rated below investment grade or is unrated.”

 MH-D, a traditional preferred stock issued by Maiden Holdings (MHLD) on June 8 at 6.7 percent, is one of three June preferred stocks that are rated by S&P, offering a BB rating.
 MH-D’s 6 million shares raised about $150 million for the company.
-With the introduction of the new MH-D, Maiden Holdings redeemed all outstanding shares of their 8.0 percent MHNB baby bond on June 27, leaving the company with five remaining income securities trading on U.S. stock exchanges.
+With the introduction of the new MH-D, Maiden Holdings redeemed all outstanding shares of its 8.0 percent MHNB baby bond on June 27, leaving the company with five remaining income securities trading on U.S. stock exchanges.
 Since MHNB, now redeemed, was an Exchange-Traded Debt Security, this maneuver converted $100 million of MHNB debt into equity on the company’s books, improving its debt-to-equity ratio.
 Maiden is a property and casualty insurance company founded in 2007 and domiciled in Bermuda.

 VR-B from Validus Holdings (VR) is one of two investment grade preferred stocks offered during June (Baa3/BBB-).
 This non-cumulative traditional preferred stock offers a 5.8 percent coupon and is almost identical in its terms to the company’s VR-A security offered at 5.875 percent a year ago except that the new VR-B is substantially larger (raising $250 million versus VR-A’s $150 million).
 VR is a holding company for an array of subordinate companies (including Validus Reinsurance, Ltd., Talbot Holdings Ltd., Western World Insurance Group, Inc. and AlphaCat Managers, Ltd.) most of which are in the reinsurance or direct insurance business.
 Validus was founded in 2005 and, like Maiden Holdings, is domiciled in Bermuda.